 - Facilitating communication between the web application and the Native APIs of the device the application is running on.

 All you need to build your application with Capacitor is some web-based code to point it at, and so that doesn’t need to be an Ionic application (Ionic is certainly a great choice for developing a mobile app, though).
-If you would like a little more background on Capacitor before continuing, I would recommend reading An Early Look at Capacitor (A New Native Bridge for Web Apps.

 It is also worth noting that Capacitor is not just for iOS builds either, you can also use Capacitor to create builds for Android and Electron (for Desktop Apps).
 However, we will just be focusing on iOS in this tutorial.